Archelyst/oauth2-pkce/README.md

 ```
 oauthClient.receiveCode();
-const accessToken = await oauthClient.getAccessToken();
+const tokens = await oauthClient.getTokens();
 ```

+This library supports access tokens, refresh tokens, and id tokens.

 ### Use the tokens

 Now you can use the token in order to make requests.
 There are some mechanisms to help you with that.

 #### Automatically Get New Access Token